cashubtc/nuts/pol.md

    - Let `k` be the length of the sibling path of the previous proof.
 The first `k` elements of the new proof's `sibling_path` MUST match the old proof's `sibling_path` exactly (in node hash, sum, and `is_left` positional boolean).
    - Later entries represent subsequent higher merges.
    - A prefix mismatch is an audit failure.
 Auditors can instead use standard MMR consistency proofs.
+3. For each keyset's signed manifest history:
+   - `deactivation_epoch` MUST remain identical to its first declaration.
+   - `active` MUST never return to `true` after becoming `false`.
+   - From the first `active: false` manifest, the issued MMR size, root hash, and root sum MUST remain unchanged.
+   - A manifest at or after a non-null `deactivation_epoch` MUST contain `active: false`.
+   - Any violation is an audit failure and supplies evidence for `rotation_violation`.

 ### Step 4: Validate Issued sum-MMR Sibling Walks